jasonkester/twiddla-php/README.md

-Twiddla API .NET Client Library
+Twiddla API PHP Client Library
 =========

 This is a simple PHP wrapper for the [Twiddla API].
 It supports every [basic] and [advanced] API call.